Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Experiment details

 We take the default parameters presented in Tables~\ref{table:parameters_PG} and \ref{table:parameters_SAC}.
-For all modifications of TRPO/PPO and SAC the default parameters and the code base is the same, which makes the direct comparisons fairer.
+For all modifications of TRPO/PPO and SAC, the default parameters and the code base is the same, which makes the direct comparisons fairer.
 Note that these parameters are used in the safety starter agents implementation of these algorithms~\cite{raybenchmarking}.

-\paragraph{Single Pendulum} We use default parameters.
+\paragraph{Pendulum Swing-up.} We use default parameters.
 We plot evaluation during training in Figures~\ref{fig:saute_RL_single},~\ref{fig:trpo_single_pendulum},~\ref{fig:ppo_single_pendulum} and~\ref{fig:sac_single_pendulum}.
-Note that ``sauteed'' algorithms achieve a safe almost surely policy after $200$ episodes of training.
-We plot maximum incurred cost over the episode in order to evaluate the constraint violation during training.
+Note that ``saut\'eed'' algorithms achieve a safe almost surely policy after $200$ episodes of training.
+We plot maximum incurred cost over the episode to evaluate the constraint violation during training.

-\paragraph{Double Pendulum} We use default parameters for Vanilla TRPO, Saute TRPO and CPO.
+\paragraph{Double Pendulum} We use default parameters for Vanilla TRPO, Saut\'e TRPO, and CPO.
 We run a hyper-parameter search for Lagrangian TRPO by varying the penalty learning rate (5e-3, 1e-2, 5e-2), backtrack iterations ($10$, $15$, $20$), value function learning rate (1e-4, 1e-3, 5e-3) and steps per epoch ($4000$, $10000$, $20000$).
 However, we did not find any parameter setting that performs significantly better than the default one.
 We plot evaluation during training in Figure~\ref{fig:trpo_double_pendulum}.
-We plot maximum incurred cost over the episode in order to evaluate the constraint violation during training.
+We plot the maximum incurred cost over the episode to evaluate the constraint violation during training.
 We also present results for ablation on the cost function in Table~\ref{tab:reward_shaping}.

-\paragraph{Reacher} We use default parameters for Vanilla TRPO, Saute TRPO and CPO.
+\paragraph{Reacher} We use default parameters for Vanilla TRPO, Saut\'e TRPO, and CPO.
 We run a hyper-parameter search for Lagrangian TRPO by varying the penalty learning rate (5e-3, 1e-2, 5e-2), backtrack iterations ($10$, $15$, $20$), value function learning rate (1e-4, 1e-3, 5e-3) and steps per epoch ($4000$, $10000$, $20000$).
 We finally determined the following customized parameters after comparison: penalty learning rate (3e-2), backtracking iterations ($15$), value function learning rate (1e-2), steps per epoch ($4000$), and number of epochs($1000$).
-Using this parameter setting makes the average cost fluctuates every slightly around the safety budget, unlike the average cost of CPO which converges to the safety budget.
+Using this parameter setting makes the average cost fluctuates slightly around the safety budget, unlike the average cost of CPO which converges to the safety budget.